MindCo

 More than 12 million people globally are expected to experience their first stroke, with 6.5 million resulting in death.

-Currently, over 100 million people have had a stroke.
-While the risk of stroke rises with age, 60% of strokes occur in individuals under 70, and 16% affect those under 50.
+Currently, over 100 million people are living with stroke, with 60% of cases occurring under 70 and 16% under 50.

 Stroke